consensus-shipyard/consensuslab/specs/hierarchical_consensus.md

     // (methodNum = 5)
     Kill()

-    // Kill expects as source the address of the subnet actor for which the
+    // CommitChildCheckpoint expects as source the address of the subnet actor for which the
     // checkpoint is being committed.
 The function performs some basic checks
     // to ensure that checkpoint is valid and it persist it in the SCA state.
     // (methodNum = 6)